vsnb/website/_posts/2021-06-21-against-big-mighty-tech.md

 niches such as a video streaming service, search, actual physical cloud infrastructure, etc.

 You will likely be up against a small team of 6-12, responsible for a service/tool/product.
 Those people are not very motivated due to all the mentioned big company reasons.
 But the key here is that they are also a small.
-On top of that, people on the inside rerely have the career luxury of working on a single fancy thing.
+On top of that, people on the inside rarely have the career luxury of working on a single fancy thing.
 They typically have other projects, toil, oncalls, trainings, mandates, horisontals, verticals and managers to deal with, etc, etc.